 (b) Approaches to teaching youth entrepreneurial skills include, but are not limited to, the following:

-(1) Entrepreneurship education that provides an introduction to the values and basics of starting and running a business.
+(1) Entrepreneurship education provides an introduction to the values and basics of starting and running a business.
 Entrepreneurship education programs often guide youth through the development of a business plan and may also include simulations of business start-up and operation.

 (2) Enterprise development which provides supports and services that incubate and help youth develop their own businesses.
 Enterprise development programs go beyond entrepreneurship education by helping youth access small loans or grants that are needed to begin business operation and by providing more individualized attention to the development of viable business ideas.